-Shas and UTJ did not ask Netanyahu to fire Transportation Minister Israel Katz, though they complained that he deceived them about work being done on Shabbat.
+Shas and UTJ did not ask Netanyahu to fire Transportation Minister Israel Katz though they complained that he had deceived them about work being done on Shabbat.

 By GIL HOFFMANUpdated: AUGUST 31, 2016 02:27